Budweiser Budvar Brewery: Production

 Budweiser Budvar beer is produced in the brewery at České Budějovice, drawing artesian water from wells beneath it, with Moravian barley and Saaz hops, known as a noble hop variety, from the Žatec region.
 It is matured for a minimum of 90 days, contrasted with 72 hours of lagering (maturation) for mass-market beers.
 In 2004, the European Union awarded Budweiser Budvar Protected Geographical Indication status.
 Budweiser is the brewery's "signature product" and a "symbol of national pride".
 The drinks reviewer Michael Jackson said the following of the company's lager in 2002:Budweiser Budvar is a great beer because it has great raw materials and great brewers.
 They produce it in a slow and painstaking way.
 Its integrity is best served by its being produced in its town of origin, in a region with pride in its beer.
 In 1990, the company brewed 450,000 hectolitres (59,000 cu. yd.) of beer a year and exported to 18 countries; in 2013, 1.42 million hectolitres (185,000 cu. yd.) and 66 countries; and in 2015, 1.6 million hectolitres (210,000 cu. yd.) and 76 countries, respectively.
+Budvar has brewed the most beer to date in 2025, for a total of nearly two million hectoliters—1.946 million hectoliters, to be exact.
+This represents a 1% increase over 2024, which was also a record year.
 It is the most bought foreign beer in Germany, selling approximately 290,000 hectolitres (38,000 cu. yd.) in 2016, and the best selling Czech beer in the United Kingdom.